daz4126/Nanny-State/README.md

 # What Is Nanny State?

-A Nanny State app is made up of the following 3 components:
+Nanny State comprises of 3 components:

 * State - usually an object that contains all the data about the app
 * View -  a function that returns a string of HTML based on the current state
 * Transformer functions - functions that transform the value of the state

-The state is the single source of truth in the application and can only be updated using the Update function provided by Nanny State.
+The state is the single source of truth in the application and can only be updated using the update function provided by Nanny State.

 ## Data Flow